 There is no real connection between transsexuality and homosexuality.
 A

-transsexual can consider herself/himself to be heterosexual, homosexual or bisexual.
+transsexual can identify herself/himself to be heterosexual, homosexual or bisexual.
 There are two schools of thought about

 which transsexuals belong to each of the three sexual orientations.